rjpro81/schooladminsystem/README.md

 # schooladminsystem
-A java-based school admin system
+A java-based school admin system that was written for a school coding project.